OrlandoQuintana/xml_pull_parser_cpp/README.md

 A reusable XML to struct parsing framework built on top of libxml2's streaming `xmlTextReader` API.

 The goal of the project is to separate XML tokenization from schema-specific parsing logic.
-The core engine is responsible for reading XML, maintaining parser state, and building element paths.
-Individual handlers are responsible for interpreting those paths and populating strongly typed C++ structs.
+The core engine is responsible for reading XML, maintaining parser state, building element paths, exposing attributes, and dispatching XML events.
+Individual handlers are responsible for interpreting those events and populating strongly typed C++ structs.

 The framework is designed to support both simple flat XML schemas and deeply nested heterogeneous schemas without modifying the core parsing engine.

 ## Architecture

-The project is composed of three primary layers:
+The project is composed of three primary layers.

 ### XmlEngine